 12. Why do we pay competitive program coaches and assistant coaches?

 We want to attract and develop the best possible coaches.
 We believe that the pay we offer, although not always reimbursing actual time spent on coaching, is a mechanism for doing that.
 The coaching salaries include travel costs for league play, some tournaments and the state tournament.
 If we could afford to pay coaches a fair wage for the time and effort spent doing the job, we would!
 However, our amazing coaches are definitely underpaid and we are so lucky to have great people working with our players.

 13. Why do we need to volunteer?

-Making soccer games happen is very labor-intensive.
+Making soccer happen is very labor-intensive.
 We honestly need at least half of our members to be active in the Club; as Board members and officers, referees, team managers, field marshals, at the concession stand, lining fields - the list is virtually endless.
 Teams also need volunteers, and at least initially we are including those options.
 There are enough jobs for everyone.
 Please help!

 14. Why do we need to provide referees from within our own team?